Nissan Titan Road Test

 A long-awaited redesign aims squarely at the heart of the full-sized pickup truck market

 A new half-ton Nissan Titan joins the monstrous, almost heavy-duty Titan XD truck that went on sale a few months ago.
-Initially, this less-imposing Titan will be available only with a 390-hp, 5.6-liter V8 engine, matched to a seven-speed automatic transmission.
+Initially, this less-imposing Titan is available only with a 390-hp, 5.6-liter V8 engine, matched to a seven-speed automatic transmission.
 (A V6 will come later.)

-The only body style offered for now is a four-door crew cab.
-But like most trucks in this class, you will soon be able to choose a regular- or extended-cab version.
+Four-door crew cab and regular cab are the bodstyles offered now.
 You can get a Titan in either two- or four-wheel drive and choose from among five trim lines or optional extras: S, SV, PRO-4X, SL, and Platinum Reserve.

 Built in in Canton, Miss., the new Titan half-ton gets a completely different chassis from the larger XD, and it's about a foot shorter in both wheelbase and overall length.The crew-cab model has a standard 5.5-foot-long bed that offers a flexible system to tie down and secure cargo.
 Movable aluminum-alloy cleats, located on the sides of the bed, can be positioned and locked down, allowing owners to secure items large or small with straps or bungee cords.
 Other bed features include a spray-on bedliner, flush-mounted LED lights, access to a 120-volt power outlet, and a damped tailgate.